awsdocs/aws-codepipeline-user-guide/doc_source/concepts-how-it-works.md

-# How Pipeline Executions Work<a name="concepts-how-it-works"></a>
+# How pipeline executions work<a name="concepts-how-it-works"></a>

 This section provides an overview of the way CodePipeline processes a set of changes\.
 CodePipeline tracks each pipeline execution that starts when a change is made to the source code\.
 CodePipeline also tracks the way each execution progresses through the pipeline, including whether it is superseded by another execution\.

-## How Pipeline Executions Are Started<a name="concepts-how-it-works-starting"></a>
+## How pipeline executions are started<a name="concepts-how-it-works-starting"></a>

 You can trigger an execution when you change your source code or manually start the pipeline\.
 You can also trigger an execution through an Amazon CloudWatch Events rule that you schedule\.
 For example, when a source code change is pushed to a repository configured as the pipeline's source action, the pipeline detects the change and starts an execution\.

 **Note**
 If a pipeline contains multiple source actions, all of them run again, even if a change is detected for one source action only\.

-## How Pipeline Executions Are Stopped<a name="concepts-how-it-works-stopping"></a>
+## How pipeline executions are stopped<a name="concepts-how-it-works-stopping"></a>

 To use the console to stop a pipeline execution, you can choose **Stop execution** on the pipeline visualization page, on the execution history page, or on the detailed history page\.
 To use the CLI to stop a pipeline execution, you use the `stop-pipeline-execution` command\.
-For more information, see [Stop a Pipeline Execution in CodePipeline](pipelines-stop.md)\.
+For more information, see [Stop a pipeline execution in CodePipeline](pipelines-stop.md)\.

 There are two ways to stop a pipeline execution:
 + **Stop and wait:** All in\-progress action executions are allowed to complete, and subsequent actions are not started\.
 The pipeline execution does not continue to subsequent stages\.
 You cannot use this option on an execution that is already in a `Stopping` state\.